michaeltryby/swmm_api/README.md

 [![docs](https://img.shields.io/static/v1.svg?label=sphinx&message=documentation&color=blue)](https://markuspichler.gitlab.io/swmm_api)

 With this package you can read INP-files, manipulate them and write new ones.
-You can run SWMM within the python API and you can read the OUT-file as a pandas DataFrame for further analysis.
+You can run swmm within the python api.

-This makes the package the perfect way
+And you can read the OUT-file as a pandas DataFrame for further analysis.

 ## Install the package: